kattawar/canitstreamtome/PITCHME.md

 ## What did we learn?

 +++

 ## What can we do better?

+- Project managment, be more organized |
+- Find a better way to filter numerical attributes |
--
+- Calculating pagination |

 +++

 ## What puzzles us?

+- Asynchronous promise requests
+- Why our api sometimes randomly crashes
 -
-- Code Presenting |
-- Repo Source, Static Blocks, GIST |
-- Custom CSS Styling |
-- Slideshow Background Image |
-- Slide-specific Background Images |
-- Custom Logo, TOC, and Footnotes |

 ---